<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 When we say "other income," we're talking about alimony, child support, or regular income received from parents or relatives.
 If you receive any of these, please provide these two items:

-• A notarized letter (or similar agreement) to verify how much you receive and how often you receive the payments
+• A notarized letter (or similar agreement) to verify how much you receive and how often you receive payments if the agreement is informal OR the court order if payment was decided in court (you may be able to find the court order online here)

-Proof of payments may be shown on 6 months of bank statements of deposits or by providing the statements from your online state-run child support account.
+Proof of payments may be shown on six months of bank statements of deposits or by providing the statements from your online state-run child support account.

-Individuals who are self-employed must provide pages 1 and 2 of their 1040 tax form, Schedule C, and Schedule 1 from the past two years.
+Individuals who are self-employed must provide pages one and two of their 1040 tax form, Schedule C, and Schedule 1 from the past two years.
 If you didn't save a copy of your tax forms, you can easily find them online, or you can seek help by calling 1-800-908-9946 and following the voice prompts.

 You can also pick up a tax form transcript in person.
 Call 651-312-8082 for the nearest location.

-To see an example of the tax forms you should be submitting, click here to see a 1040 form, click here to see a Schedule C, and click here to see a Schedule 1.
+Here are examples of the tax forms you should submit: 1040 form, Schedule C, and Schedule 1.

-On the application you will provide the name, birthdate, gender, and relationship to you for anyone who will be living with you.
+On the application you will provide the name, birthdate, gender, and relationship to you for anyone who will live with you.
 This includes both children and adults.

-This could be your MN Driver’s License, your MN ID Card, Passport, or your US Permanent Resident Card.
+Adult in the household need to provide a color photo ID.
+This can be your MN Driver’s License, MN ID Card, passport, or U.S. Permanent Resident Card.
 If you don’t have a scanner at home, you can take a photo of your ID with your phone, email it to yourself and upload it into your application.
 You can also "scan" your ID with a mobile app like Adobe Scan and upload it to your application or email it to yourself.

 If you don’t have a Minnesota photo ID, contact your local Department of Motor Vehicles (DMV).